rachit-j/kasm-multi-server/developers-guide.md

 ## (3) Start Kasm

-If the Kasm network was stopped before, or is inactive, you may start it with option 3.
+If the Kasm network was stopped before or is inactive, you may start it with option 3.

 For more specific start commands: